Bin-Chen-Lab/transcell/README.md

 ```

 #### Further application
-We could run the following scripts to predict the values of metabolte, gene effect score, and drug sensitivity for new cell lines.
+We could run the following scripts to predict the values of metabolte, gene effect score, and drug sensitivity for new cell lines by TransCell.

 Metabolite:
 ```